mcastling/mcastling.github.io/NUItutorials/animation.md

 #### Setting a property during an animation

-When a property is being animated, the Animation will override any values set e.g. `current = view.Position;`
+When a property is being animated, the Animation will override any values set.

 ![](./Images/multi-threaded-animation-2.png)